Preconvention workshops

 In this hands-on workshop, beginning and intermediate students will learn the fundamentals of creating an effective news package from the ground up.

-Participants must bring their own video cameras, tripods, microphones and laptops with editing software.
+Required materials: Participants must bring their own video cameras, tripods, microphones and laptops with editing software.
 Please test and become familiar with your equipment before attending the session, as the presenters may not be familiar with your specific hardware/software.

 Preconvention workshop: Digital photography | $60